 - we have no legal reason to use that information, but you want us to restrict what we use it for, rather than erase the information altogether.

-Where we have agreed to restrict the uses of your personal data, we'll inform you before we carry on using your personal information.
+Where we have agreed to restrict use of your personal data, we'll inform you before we carry on using your personal information.

 You have the right to ask us to stop using your personal information for any council service.
 However, if we approve your request, it may cause delays or prevent us delivering a service to you.